-Cervical fusion is a common surgical option to treat damaged discs in your neck.
+Cervical fusion is a common surgical option to treat damaged discs in the neck.
 During the operation, the surgeon first removes the degenerated disc.
 Also known as an anterior cervical discectomy and fusion, this technique relieves pressure on the nerve roots and/or the spinal cord.

 After making a small incision, the surgeon moves soft tissue such as fat and muscle to the side, and removes the disc, any bone spurs, and soft tissue to relieve pressure on compressed nerves.
 The surgeon then inserts a spacer to keep the adjacent vertebrae from collapsing on top of one another.
 The spacer may be synthetic or constructed with bone taken from another area of your body.
-A plate and screws hold the spacer in place and stabilize the area.
+A plate and some screws hold the spacer in place and stabilise the area.

 A person that has an anterior cervical discectomy and fusion (ACDF), should expect to spend one day in the hospital.
 After discharge, the doctor will likely recommend a post-operative recovery and exercise plan.